Chromatic homotopy theory is asymptotically algebraic: Introduction

 indexed by characters of $C_{p-1}$.
 This decomposition reflects the fact that the non-trivial $k$-invariants of $E_{n,p}$ grow sparser as $p$ increases.
 Applying the ultraproduct over a non-principal ultrafilter, we find that the cosimplicial spectrum is formal.\\

 \paragraph{\bf{Acknowledgements}} We would like to thank Mark Behrens, David Gepner, Paul Goerss, Rune Haugseng, Lars Hesselholt, Mike Hopkins, Irakli Patchkoria, and the Homotopy Theory chat room for useful discussions and would all like to thank the MPIM for its hospitality.
-The first author was supported by the DNRF92 and the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 751794.
-The second author is supported by the Alon fellowship.
-The third author was supported by SFB 1085 \emph{Higher Invariants} funded by the DFG.
-The image on the front page (Projet de clavier ultrachromatique, 1943) is taken from the book of writings by Wyschnegradsky (Libération du son: écrits 1916-1979, ed.
-Pascale Criton.
-Lyon: Symétrie 2013).
-We thank the Ivan Wyschnegradsky Collection, Paul Sacher Stiftung, Basel for allowing us to use the image.\\
+We are grateful to the referees for many helpful suggestions and corrections.
+The first author was supported by the DNRF92 and the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~751794.
+The second author is supported by the Alon fellowship and ISF 1588/18.
+The third author was supported by SFB 1085 \emph{Higher Invariants} funded by the DFG and NSF grant No.~ DMS-1906236. \\